TobyFenn/how-to-make-rain/docs/x.md

 > Stationary devices placed on the ground, typically in mountainous regions

+Ground generators are routinely used in wintertime cloud seeding projects in the western US and other mountainous regions as a result of more than 60 years of development.
+Most ground generators have relied on the generation of AgI freezing nuclei.
+The most common type of ground generator consists of a solution tank that holds an acetone sollution with a given concentration (1% - 5% ish) of AgI.

+Ground-based sustems are operated manually or by remote control.
+Silver iodaide containing pyrotechnics may also be used at surface sites, where theyre arrange in a rack/tree structure on the ground.

+Ground-based AgI generators rely on vertical dispersion of seeding material caused by atmospheric instability and turbulence associated with naturally occuring storm sustems and the tarfted mountain barrier.
+Output rates are frequently lower than seeding operations conducted aerially.
+They typically tun on the order of 5g to 35g of AgI consumed per hour.

+It can be almost impossible to beenfit from a ground generator during periods of atmospheric stability, meaning you may have less opportunities than seeding in flight.
+It is also more difficult to target specific cloud regions with ground generators.

 **Key Features:**
 - Use a solution of seeding material (usually silver iodide) dissolved in acetone or other organic solvents
 - Burn the solution in a propane flame to produce microscopic particles